classgraph/classgraph/README.md

 **Mechanism 3:**

-a.
-Construct a `FastClasspathScanner` instance, potentially without adding any MatchProcessors.
+1. Construct a `FastClasspathScanner` instance, potentially without adding any MatchProcessors.
-b.
-Call `FastClasspathScanner#scan()` to scan the classpath.
+2. Call `FastClasspathScanner#scan()` to scan the classpath.
 The return value is of type `ScanResult`.
-c.
-Call `ScanResult#classNameToClassInfo()` to get a map from class name to a `ClassInfo` object describing the class.
+3. Call `ScanResult#classNameToClassInfo()` to get a map from class name to a `ClassInfo` object describing the class.
-d.
-Call `classNameToClassInfo.get(className)` to get info about a specific class.
+4. Call `classNameToClassInfo.get(className)` to get info about a specific class.
-e.
-Alternatively, call `ScanResult#classNameToClassInfo()#values()#stream()` in Java 8 to filter for classes that match specific criteria.
+5. Alternatively, call `ScanResult#classNameToClassInfo()#values()#stream()` in Java 8 to filter for classes that match specific criteria.

 ```java
 // Manually query classNameToClassInfo